Average Cost of Solar Panels in Illinois Homes: A Complete Guide For Homeowner’s

 Illinois Shines Program (SRECs)

-- Can reduce costs by thousands of dollars
+- Can reduce overall system cost by thousands of dollars

 Net Metering

-Net metering allows you to earn credits for excess energy sent to the grid.
+Net metering allows homeowners to earn credits for excess electricity sent back to the grid.

 Sales Tax Exemption

-Solar equipment in Illinois is exempt from state sales tax, reducing upfront expenses.
+Solar equipment in Illinois is exempt from state sales tax, helping reduce upfront installation costs.

 Property Tax Exemption

-The added value of your solar system is not included in property tax assessments.
+The increased value of a solar system is not included in property tax assessments, meaning homeowners can enjoy higher home value without higher taxes.

 Real Cost Breakdown Example